Essential Issues of the Chilean Legal System

 2. Constitutional Principles

 Democratic State: This Constitution guarantees the full exercise of political rights, in accordance with the principle of popular sovereignty and with the laws derived the Constitution.
-Suffrage shall be universal, equal, secret and compulsory.
+Suffrage shall be universal, equal, secret, and compulsory.

 Rule of Law: The citizens and public powers are subject to the Constitution and the legal order.
-The Constitutional intent is to guarantee the principle of legality, the normative order, and the non-retroactivity of punitive provisions which are not favorable to, or which restrict, individual rights, legal security, and the interdiction of arbitrariness of public powers.
-The declarations, rights and guarantees which the Constitution enumerates shall not be construed as a denial of other rights and guarantees not enumerated, or in opposition to the core of these rights and guarantees.
+The constitutional intent is to guarantee the principle of legality, the normative order, and the non-retroactivity of punitive provisions which are not favorable to, or which restrict, individual rights, legal security, and the interdiction of arbitrariness of public powers.
+The declarations, rights, and guarantees which the Constitution enumerates shall not be construed as a denial of other rights and guarantees not enumerated, or in opposition to the core of these rights and guarantees.

 Legal Remedies: All persons have the right to the effective protection of the judges and courts in the exercise of their rights and legitimate interests, and in no case may there be a lack of defense.
 When the right damaged, limited, modified, or threatened affects physical liberty, or in case of an illegitimate worsening of procedures or conditions of detention, or of forced missing of persons, the action of habeas corpus (“Recurso de Amparo”) shall be filed by the party concerned or by any other person on his behalf, and the judge shall immediately make a decision even under state of siege.

-Any person shall file a prompt and summary proceeding regarding constitutional guarantees (“Recurso de Protección”) provided there is no other legal remedy, against any act or omission of the public authorities or individuals which currently or imminently may damage, limit, modify or threaten rights and guarantees recognized by this Constitution, treaties or laws, with open arbitrariness or illegality.
+Any person shall file a prompt and summary proceeding regarding constitutional guarantees (“Recurso de Protección”) provided there is no other legal remedy, against any act or omission of the public authorities or individuals which currently or imminently may damage, limit, modify, or threaten rights and guarantees recognized by this Constitution, treaties, or laws, with open arbitrariness or illegality.

 Nulla Poena Sine Lege: No one may be convicted or sentenced for actions or omissions which when committed did not constitute a crime, misdemeanor, or administrative infringement as established by legislation in force at that moment.

-The Civil Administration may not impose sanctions which directly or indirectly imply deprivation of freedom.
-Special Commissions to judge citizens are forbidden.
+The Civil Administration may not impose sanctions which directly or indirectly imply the deprivation of freedom.
+Special commissions to judge citizens are forbidden.
 No inhabitant of the nation may be punished without previous trial based on a law enacted before the act that gives rise to the process, nor tried by special committees.

 No Tax without Law: Only by law can the government establish new taxes.
 The exclusive initiative in the matter belongs to President.
 The originating House for that shall be the Chamber of Deputies.